prathyusharavi/slot/README.md

 ## Date:

 ## AIM
-To write a html webpage page to display your slot timetable.
+To write a html webpage page to display your slot timetabLe.

 ## ALGORITHM
 ### STEP 1